brfitzpatrick/forestviews/README.md

 ### Installation:

-Install the `devtools' package and use it to install `forestviews':
+Install the `devtools` package and use it to install `forestviews`:
 ```r
 install.packages('devtools')
 library('devtools')